 The cardholder must retain documentation for all purchases.
 Receipts must be matched to the VP7 during the reconciliation process in order to approve the VP7 document.
 The cardholder has three days from the date of purchase to submit a transaction receipt to his Approving Official.
 If the procurement card is used by more than one person, a transaction log must be maintained by the approving official.

 - For phone orders, ask the vendor to include a sales receipt in the package.

 - For Internet orders, print the online order confirmation or print a copy of the confirmation email received from the vendor.

-For audit purposes, all procurement card documentation must be retained for eight years by the department.
+For audit purposes, all procurement card documentation must be retained for current year plus three by the department.
 The Office of Internal Audits will audit all departmental procurement card procedures and cardholders at intermittent times.
 Records will also be reviewed monthly by the Office of Accounting, the Purchasing Office, and the Office of Internal Audits via electronic reports from the bank.